Competitive Intelligence

 ClA = ( 0.34 * ( 156 (car) + 80 (driver) ) * 9.81 / ( 0.5 * 1.225 * ( 100 / 3.6 ) ^2 ) = 1.67.

 That seems like a small number for FSAE ClA.
 Plenty of teams claim much higher numbers, (probably including this one) so what’s going on?
 Considering tire induced drag, I think they might be approaching drag limited top speed around that corner.
 There may be more lateral grip available, but not enough power to accelerate.
+The outside tires may be at their maximum grip, so the downforce is only increasing grip on the inside tires, halving its effect.
 There may be an imbalance to the front, preventing more power from being used at the rear tires.
 Bumps on the track, springing and damping may threaten a loss of control at higher speeds.
 Conversely, it may still be accelerating like crazy, but the corner is too short to reach steady state.

 34% more lateral grip is a big jump, especially at only 100km/h.
 Achieving that represents a lot of thought, hard work, and development.
 It is still important to track the resources used, and use lap simulation to weigh the cost in engineering, materials, tooling, mass, etc. vs the total performance gained.